 She transports you to the world of Jane Austin.
 The costume and set design are thoroughly considered.
 And every detail is precise.

-The colours are earthy and slightly muted.
+The colors are earthy and slightly muted.
 This effect makes her portraits resemble paintings from a previous century.
 Her style of self-portraiture is immersive and fully developed.

 Rosie Hardy uses self-portraits as part of her fantasy photography.
 She is the subject in a world of fairy tales and mythology.